ADHD comes in three basic types:

 The majority of the time, counseling and medications are used in the treatment process of ADHD.
 The suggested first-line technique for preschoolers and younger kids comprises behavioral techniques in the form of parent management training and school intervention.
 Parent-Child Interaction Therapy (PCIT) is an evidence-based therapy designed to help young children with ADHD and the disorder of oppositional defiance.
-The only FDA-approved treatment for ADHD in preschoolers is amphetamines.
+The only FDA-approved treatment for various forms of ADHD in preschoolers is amphetamines.

 There are numerous methods for treating adults, but a combination of medicine and behavioral therapy achieves the best outcomes.

 - Behavior modification.
 Adults with ADHD may be treated using a variety of methods.
-Cognitive Behavioral Therapy (CBT) assists patients in identifying problematic habits, and developing and putting strategies into practice like self-regulation, behavior change, and goal-achieving.
+Cognitive Behavioral Therapy (CBT) assists patients in identifying problematic habits and developing and putting strategies into practice like self-regulation, behavior change, and goal-achieving.
 Patients who use cognitive behavioral therapy (CBT) learn to recognize automatic or unreasonable thoughts that could lead to bad behavior and replace them with constructive ideas and actions.

 Another type of treatment is acceptance commitment therapy, which focuses on empowering people to follow their own values and act in ways that are consistent with those values rather than attempting to alter the person.